 In the areas of heavy building damage, the backscattered intensity and the intensity correlation between pre- and post-event images were found to become low.
 The degree of complex coherence was found to be useful to classify small damage levels.
+The estimated damage distribution from SAR images almost corresponded to the results by a field survey.
 In spite of these results regarding the mean characteristics of SAR images, a large degree of randomness exists in the backscattering properties for each damage classification.
 A further study is suggested till a general statement for the earthquake damage survey in urban areas using satellite SAR is made.